 Ten cars were lined up side by side under the long shed.
 They were top-heavy, blunt-nosed ambulances, painted gray and built like moving-vans.
 The mechanics were working on one out in the yard.
 Three others were up in the mountains at dressing stations.

 "Do they ever shell that battery?"
 Tasked one of the mechanics.

 "No, Signor Tenente.
 It is protected by the little hill."

 "Not so bad.
 This machine is no good but the others march."
 He stopped working and smiled.
 "Were you on permission?"

 He wiped his hands on his jumper and grinned.
 "You have a good time?"
 The others all grinned too.

 "Fine," I said.
 "What's the matter with this machine?"

 I left them working, the car looking disgraced and empty with the engine open and parts spread on the work bench, and went in under the shed and looked at each of the cars.
 They were moderately clean, a few freshly washed, the others dusty.
 I looked at the tires carefully, looking for cuts or stone bruises.
 Everything seemed in good condition.
 It evidently made no difference whether I was there to look after things or not.
 I had imagined that the condition of the cars, whether or not things were obtainable, the smooth functioning of the business of removing wounded and sick from the dressing stations, hauling them back from the mountains to the clearing station and then distributing them to the hospitals named on their papers, depended to a considerable extent on myself.
 Evidently it did not matter whether I was there or not.

 "Has there been any trouble getting parts?"
-I asked the sergeant mechanic registering a company in hong kong.
+I asked the sergeant mechanic cruise ship jobs.